Cluster gravitational redshifts: uncertainties and survey requirements: Mock catalogue construction

 The corresponding redshift contributions are

 and

 where $z_{\rm pec}$ is the standard Doppler shift arising from the line-of-sight peculiar velocity defined in Eq.~\eqref{eq:velocity_model}, and $z_{\rm TD}$ denotes the transverse Doppler contribution associated with the squared magnitude of the three-dimensional velocity.
-The radial velocity component has a dispersion of around $450$ km$\,s^{-1}$, setting a noise threshold at $0.0015$ in redshift, beyond which we find minimal improvement in the $\bar{\Delta}$ error bars for fixed number of members.
+The radial velocity component has a dispersion of around $450$ km$\,s^{-1}$, measured from the mock catalogue, setting a noise threshold at $0.0015=450/c$ in redshift, beyond which we find minimal improvement in the $\bar{\Delta}$ error bars for fixed number of members.

 We additionally include measurement uncertainties on the member redshifts.
 The redshift error is modelled as a Gaussian perturbation $z_{\rm err} \sim \mathcal{N}(0,\,\sigma_{z}^2(1+z)^2)$, with $\sigma_{z}$ set by the assumed redshift precision.
 The total redshift for each galaxy relative to the true halo centre is then